-6 Conclusion and future work
+7 Conclusion and future work

-We have described the U-ACK protocol, which enables nodes in a network to measure the dependability of their neighbours in forwarding messages using unforgeable acknowledgments (U-ACKs).
+We have described the U-ACK protocol, which enables nodes in a network to measure the dependability of their neighbours in forwarding messages using unforgeable acknowledgements (U-ACKs).
 The protocol does not require trust between all nodes in the network; the only nodes that need to be able to verify one another's identities are the originator and destination.
 The acknowledgements created by the protocol are unforgeable but can be verified by untrusted third parties.
 The protocol has broad applicability: it can operate at the network layer or in a peer-to-peer overlay, and does not require relays to establish a security association with the endpoints, or to be aware of the details of higher-layer protocols.
-It can be seen as a building block for dependable communication systems, allowing nodes to measure the level of service received from their neighbours so that they can adjust the level of service they provide in return.
+It can be seen as a building block for dependable communication systems, allowing nodes to measure the level of service received from their neighbours using an application-specific dependability metric (ASDM) that is a function of the messages sent and the U-ACKs received.

 We are currently investigating specific properties of the protocol when used in peer-to-peer systems, e.g. the dynamics of resource usage that occur with a mixture of free riders, altruists and reciprocators.
-The investigations will explore the sensitivity of the U-ACK scheme to various parameters such as the size and structure of the network, the proportion of free-riders, etc.
+The investigations will explore the sensitivity of the U-ACK scheme to various parameters such as the size and structure of the network, the proportion of free riders, etc.